Schneider CA1: Description

 The vehicles were delivered by the factory painted in the standard grey colour used by the Artillery Arm and other branches of the army often called "artillery grey".
 It was a rather light pearl grey shade.
-At first, by the Section Camouflage in the field a specially designed complex striped flame pattern was added consisting of narrow vertical red brown, dark green and yellow ochre patches, delineated in black.
+At first, by the Section Camouflage in the field, a specially designed complex striped flame pattern was added consisting of narrow vertical red brown, dark green and yellow ochre patches, delineated in black.
 This was intended to break the contours of the vehicles.
 To some observers, it made them seem strikingly colourful.
 The original grey paint was perhaps only partly covered, including it in the ensemble; an alternative interpretation of the lightest patches seen in black-and-white photographs is that it represents a light green hue.
-Later, when the appliqué armour was added a much simpler scheme was used where the same hues were shown in large irregular areas, again demarcated in black.
+Later, when the appliqué armour was added, a much simpler scheme was used where the same hues were shown in large irregular areas, again demarcated in black.
 In the first combat actions, it became clear that German machine gunners concentrated their fire on the vision slits.
 To confuse them, in the summer of 1917 a cross-hatched scheme of narrow vertical and horizontal dark grey stripes was applied on top of the original patches.
 The stripes continued over the side machine gun ball mounts but a round area remained untouched to suggest a false position.
 The individual Schneider CA tanks had serial numbers ranging from 61001 to 61399.
 The first tactical markings consisted of simple numbers, to distinguish the individual tanks within a training unit.
-Early 1917 the combat units used small inconspicuous playing-card symbols, each symbol indicating one of four batteries within a groupe.
+In early 1917 the combat units used small inconspicuous playing-card symbols, each symbol indicating one of four batteries within a groupe.
 These were sprayed in white on the tank side, often combined with an individual tank number, depending on the style each groupe preferred.
 The tank number could also be indicated on the tank spur, by horizontal stripes.